LordBreakerX/CompassSystem/README.md

    - Or, if you want to add the Compass system to an existing Unity project, drag the `LordBreakerX` folder into your project's **Assets** folder or directly into the **Project** window in Unity.

 > ⚠️ **Note:** This option includes the demo content by default, located at `LordBreakerX/CompassSystem/Demo` folder from your project's `Assets` directory.
 If you prefer not to include the demo, you can simply delete this folder after importing.

-# Features
-- show icons in the direction of configured landmarks in the game world.
-- The landmarks icons on the compass scale and transparency changes depending on how close or far away from the landmark the player is.
-- The ability to configure static directional icons for the compass. for example, the compass could have no directional icons.
-It could also have North, East, South and West, Or it could have any combination of directions.
-- Create list of icons that can be select for a landmarks icon (allowing for sorting icons) and makes selecting icons for a landmark straighfoward.
-- The ability to make landmarks react on the compass differently to the characaters positon through coding and inheritence (making a class that inherits from the Landmark class).